SynxC/django_demo/README.md

-# django_demo
+# Introduction
- Official django demo application from their webpage
+ Official django demo application from their webpage.
+Primary followed official documentation and guidelines to construct application.